PAARKAVYB/mnist-classification/README.md

 ![output](op7.png)

 ## RESULT:
-A convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is developed sucessfully.
+A convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is developed successfully.